Poonam-2704/Secure-Data-Hiding-In-Images-Using-Steganography-IBM-/README.md

 Overview

-This project demonstrates steganography—the technique of hiding secret messages inside an image to ensure secure communication.
+This project demonstrates steganography the technique of hiding secret messages inside an image to ensure secure communication.
 The system allows users to encode a secret message into an image and later retrieve it using a passcode for decryption.
 The encoded message remains hidden and undetectable to the naked eye.

 Features